GSA/digitalgov.gov/ux/images.md

 layout: primary
 title: Images
 permalink: /ux/images/
----

-## Have you identified which images are meaningful and which images are decorative in mockups?
+question: Have you identified which images are meaningful and which images are decorative in mockups?

-### Why it’s important
+personas:
 - Carmen’s page didn’t load all the way and didn’t get to download the images.
 - Amanda is blind and uses a braille reader to understand the content of images.
 - John is looking for information with a search engine and needs help being directed to the right content (descriptive alt tags will improve search).
+---

 ### Steps to take
 - Images that are purely decorative shouldn’t be announced by the screenreader, work with your front end designer to make sure they’re coded correctly.